jdhwpgmbca/pcapture/README.md

 ssl-cert-and-key.pfx (This should contain the SSL certificate and key file, stored in PKCS12 format)
 ```

+Update: Much of this is done for you now by `./mvnw clean compile package`.
+The `target/win64svc` folder holds a copy of `dumpcap-ws.exe`,
+an `.msi` for the `OpenJDK 11`, and a nearly functional `dumpcap-ws.xml` configuration file.
+You'll need to obtain a server
+certificate and key and get them into PKCS12 (`.p12` or `.pfx`) format.
+You'll also need to copy the OpenJDK folder installed
+from the `.msi`.
+And finally, you'll need the generated `dumpcap-ws-{version}-runner.jar` file copied from the target folder.

 I'm using Windows Service wrapper program called: "Windows Service Wrapper".
 Who would have guessed?
 It's available at `https://github.com/winsw/winsw`.
 I'm using `WinSW v2.11.0`, released on March 17, 2021.
 It's very simple to use.
 There's a config file generated under `src/target/classes/win64svc` that has most of the fields filled in based on your `settings.xml` and `pom.xml` properties.
 You'll need to change the `${my.cert.with.private.key}` value to a valid pfx or .p12 file containing your server key and SSL certificate.
 You can then download the `WinSW-x64.exe` file from `https://github.com/winsw/winsw/releases` and rename it to the same name as your configuration file.
 Once all the properties are filled out in your configuration file, you can just run (as in our case) `dumpcap-ws.exe install`, followed by `dumpcap.exe start` to start the service.
 If you want to stop and uninstall the service, just run the same `dumpcap-ws.exe stop`, and `dumpcap-ws.exe uninstall`.

 Here's a copy of our configuration file (with a few things changed for security):